byuweb/byu-feature-card-component/README.md

-# byu-feature-card
+# BYU Feature Card

-This is a simple Web Component using the BYU Web Community web component tools.
+This component is meant to be used to feature a single piece of content (i.e. news story, calendar event, etc.).

 # Getting Started